The Voice Kids (Philippine TV series) season 7

 The seventh season of The Voice Kids, a reality competition show in the Philippines based on the Dutch TV series of the same title, is broadcast by GMA Network.
 It is hosted by Dingdong Dantes, with Billy Crawford and Julie Anne San Jose returning as coaches from the previous season; newcomers Zack Tabudlo and Ben&Ben's Paolo and Miguel Benjamin Guico, joined as new coaches.
 The season premiered on September 14, 2025, on the network's Sunday Grande sa Gabi line up.
+The season ended on December 14, 2025, with Sofia Mallares as the winner.

 Changes

 Coaches and Hosts

 Among the four coaches in the previous season, only Billy Crawford and Julie Anne San Jose remained in the panel, marking their second season appearance as coaches.
 Pablo and Stell both left the panel and were replaced by two new coaches, as well as the first season in the Philippine franchise of The Voice to feature a "double chair".
 On July 31, 2025, Zack Tabudlo and Ben&Ben's Paolo and Miguel Benjamin Guico were announced as new coaches.
 Tabudlo is the first alumni in the history of The Voice Philippines franchise to serve a coach (as he appeared in the inaugural season).